-While condos tend to be smaller and lack private outdoor space, they offer homeowners unparalleled convenience that is especially suited for urban areas.
-Many choose condos because of the wealth of amenities they offer residents, including doormen/security, fitness centers, swimming pools, event spaces, playrooms and high-rise rooftop decks.
+While condos tend to be smaller and lack private outdoor space, they offer homeowners unparalleled convenience especially suited for urban areas.
+Many home buyers choose condos because of the wealth of amenities they offer, including doormen/security, fitness centers, swimming pools, event spaces, playrooms and high-rise rooftop decks.
 Some condos even go all-out, enticing future home buyers with screening rooms, bowling alleys and rock-climbing walls.
 These features, as well as the condominium boards that regulate HOAs, create great opportunities for residents to get to know and bond with their neighbors.

-Townhouses provide owners with a more single-family-home lifestyle that includes increased space inside and outside the home.
-There are yards to play in and neighbors to socialize with.
+Townhouses provide owners with a more single-family home lifestyle that includes increased space inside and outside the home.
+For example, you’ll find yards to play in and neighbors to socialize with.
 While having neighbors close by is rewarding, townhouses present owners with far more privacy than condos.
-But the trade-off for privacy is a lack of shared amenities and an increase in responsibilities.
+But the tradeoff for privacy is a lack of shared amenities and more responsibilities.

 Responsibilities, Rules And Regulations

-Homeownership comes with a slew of obligations, but condo owners dodge most of them – they’re merely responsible for the upkeep of their own units.
-Everything else is reserved for the condominium’s HOA.
+Homeownership comes with a slew of obligations, but condo owners dodge most of them and are merely responsible for the upkeep of their own unit.
+The condominium’s HOA handles everything else.
 So, if the roof leaks, the HOA replaces it.
-If there’s a plumbing issue, the HOA arranges for someone to fix it.
+If a plumbing issue emerges, the HOA arranges for someone to fix it.

-The burdens of condo ownership are minimal, but owners are responsible for abiding by the rules of the HOA, which are commonly known as Covenants, Conditions & Restrictions.
-These rules are meant to ensure that condo owners are equally content in their coexistence, so they can include regulations regarding noise and the appropriate use of units.
-Because the value of each unit directly impacts the value of the entire property, there are also guidelines about the type of remodeling that condo owners can undertake.
+Although the burdens of condo ownership are minimal, owners must abide by the HOA rules commonly known as Covenants, Conditions & Restrictions.
+Meant to ensure that condo owners are equally content in their coexistence, these regulations may deal with noise levels and the appropriate use of units.
+Because the value of each unit directly impacts the value of the entire property, you’ll also find guidelines on the type of remodeling that condo owners can undertake.

-For townhouse owners, the responsibilities are aligned with detached homes.
-It’s up to them to maintain every aspect of their homes as well as the plots of land they’re on.
-While HOAs may arrange for snow to be plowed or garbage to be picked up, it’s up to the individual to adhere to certain aesthetic standards regarding their property.
+For townhouse owners, the responsibilities align with detached homes.
+It’s up to the owner to maintain every aspect of their home and the plot of land it sits on.
+While HOAs may arrange to have snow plowed or garbage picked up, each resident is responsible for meeting certain aesthetic standards pertaining to their property.

-The HOA may have rules about the frequency with which owners must mow their lawns, maintain landscaping or paint their exteriors.
-HOAs may dictate the kind of fences that can be installed or the color of paint that can be used.
+The HOA may have rules about how often owners must mow their lawn, maintain landscaping or paint their property’s exterior.
+HOAs may dictate the kind of fences that residents can install or the color of paint they can use.
 Regardless of how absurd these rules may seem, townhouse owners are responsible for following them.

 Resale Value And Financing

-If you’re thinking about purchasing a condo or townhouse, you want to know that your property will hold its value when it comes time to sell.
+If you’re thinking about purchasing a condo or townhouse, you’ll want to know that your property will hold its value when it’s time to sell.
 But is one type of property more valuable than another?

-Beyond the condition of the building, you should also be aware of how difficult it is to gain financing for the condominium, as that can impact the ultimate resale value of your home as well.
+Beyond the condition of the building, you should be aware that it could be difficult to secure condominium financing – impacting the ultimate resale value of your home as well.

 The Bottom Line

-When deciding whether a condo or townhouse is appropriate for your circumstances, the decision often comes down to your priorities.
+When determining whether a condo or townhouse is best for your situation, the correct decision will depend on your priorities.
 Are you looking for affordability, convenience or privacy?

-Condos may be the perfect option for first-time home buyers who are looking for convenience but are not yet ready for the responsibilities of homeownership.
-But townhouses have a lot to offer growing families, for whom outdoor space and the safe environment that’s fostered by a close-knit community may take precedence.
+Condos may be the perfect option for first-time home buyers who are looking for convenience but aren’t yet ready for the responsibilities of homeownership.
+But townhouses have a lot to offer growing families for whom outdoor space and the safe environment fostered by a close-knit community may be more important.

-Be sure to check out today’s mortgage rates and use our mortgage calculator.
-If you’ve found the home that’s right for you and just need financing to make it yours, you can apply for a loan online or chat with one of our Home Loan Experts at (800) 785-4788.
+If you’ve found the home that’s right for you and just need financing to make it yours, you can get started online today.